Faculty & Staff Physicians

 About Dr Patel and the Weatherhead Cardiac PET Center: Dr. Monica Patel is a quadruple board-certified cardiologist who has spent her entire career serving the Houston community.
 After receiving her Bachelor of Science in Biology and Chemistry in 1999 at Houston Baptist University as an Endowed Academic Scholar, Dr. Patel attended medical school at University of Texas Medical Branch in Galveston in 2003.
 She completed her Internal Medicine residency and Cardiology Fellowship at the McGovern Medical school at UTHealth Houston.
 She is board certified in Internal Medicine, Cardiology, Echocardiography, and Nuclear Cardiology.

 Dr. Patel treats patients in her role as a cardiologist at Memorial Hermann Hospital in the Texas Medical Center and Lyndon B. Johnson Hospital.
 She has pursued academic medicine since 2010 at the McGovern Medical school.
-She is an associate professor who is also the co-program director of the cardiology fellowship.
+She is a professor who is also the co-program director of the cardiology fellowship.
 Her primary focus is prevention of cardiovascular disease and advanced cardiovascular imaging, including echocardiography, vascular imaging, nuclear imaging, and cardiac PET scans.

 In June 2012, she joined the PET center as a co-investigator of the CENTURY Health study (over 1000 participants) at the Weatherhead PET (positron emission tomography) center, which aims at the prevention and reversal of coronary heart disease by intense combined pharmacologic and lifestyle treatment.
 The study involves multiple cardiac PET scans on each participant (at 0, 2, 5,and 10 years), and Dr. Patel evaluates how their lifestyle changes and medical treatment are impacting blood flow in their heart.